-Other supports you might want to include in the line

-of communication

-(depending on the nature of your concern) include resource teachers, guidance counsellors, community support workers, and divisional student services personnel.
+Other supports you might want to include in the line of communication (depending on the nature of your concern) include resource teachers, guidance counsellors, community support workers, and divisional student services personnel.

-Resource Teacher or Divisional Student Services Administrators are often part of the process when dealing with programming for students with special needs.
+Resource Teacher or Divisional Student Services Administrators are often part of the process when dealing with programming for students with special needs. involving programming and placement for students with Individual Education Plans (IEPs)

-Note: The Minister of Education and Advanced Learning is responsible for creating provincial direction for education and will refer concerns to appropriate personnel in the Department or other stakeholder groups when appropriate.
-The Minister does not provide input on local decision making process) (Manitoba Education, Citizenship and Youth, 2004)
+Note: The Minister of Education and Training is responsible for creating provincial direction for education and will refer concerns to appropriate personnel in the Department or other stakeholder groups when appropriate.
+The Minister does not provide input on local decision making process (MANITOBA EDUCATION, CITIZENSHIP AND YOUTH, 2004)